 Living Classrooms-Patrick Allison House Adult Resource Center Once a week, Goucher students serve as volunteers in a new employment skill support program for formerly incarcerated adults reentering the community.
 This program is hosted in a partnership between the Patrick Allison House and Living Classrooms, and provides Goucher students the opportunity to engage in reciprocal learning around issues of career development and job training.

-Read-a-Story/Write-a-Story and Enact-a-Story (RAS/WAS) Read-a-Story/Write-a-Story (RAS/WAS) is a vibrant Goucher student-created literacy program designed for elementary school students.
+Read-a-Story/Write-a-Story (RAS/WAS) Read-a-Story/Write-a-Story (RAS/WAS) is a vibrant Goucher student-created literacy program designed for elementary school students.
 Embedded at Barclay Elementary/Middle School, a Title I elementary school in Central Baltimore, the program began in 2005 with a small group of students and faculty, and has proven to be one of our most successful and sustainable partnerships.
 Goucher students and elementary school students partner daily to read books aloud and write stories together.